mvolkmann/blog/src/web-dev-tips.md

 The focused form control will be indicated by a green outline that starts with an offset that transitions to zero.

+In Safari and Firefox on macOS, the tab key only moves focus between input fields.
+This can be changed in System Preferences by selecting Keyboard ...
+Shortcuts and checking the checkbox for "Use keyboard navigation to move focus between controls".

 {% include "_css-transition-outline.html" %}

 ```html